awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 | 3 | Lorem Ipsum\. | financial/3 | Finance |

 **Note**
-Amazon Kendra can't create a target document metadata field if it isn't already created as an index field\.
-After you create your index field, you can create a document metadata field using `DocumentAttributeTarget`\.
-Amazon Kendra then maps your newly created metadata field to your index field\.
+Amazon Kendra can't create a target document field if it isn't already created as an index field\.
+After you create your index field, you can create a document field using `DocumentAttributeTarget`\.
+Amazon Kendra then maps your newly created document metadata field to your index field\.

 The following code is an example of configuring basic data manipulation to remove customer identification numbers associated with the documents\.